ssmam/0xcypherlink-file-transfer-tool/README.md

 While **0xCipherLink** provides strong encryption, it is essential to use a strong, unique password and ensure that the password is shared securely between sender and receiver.
 The security of the file transfer relies on the secrecy and complexity of the password used.

-### Contact

-For any issues, suggestions, or contributions, feel free to reach out or create an issue in the GitHub repository.

----

-Thank you for using **0xCipherLink**.
-Secure your file transfers with confidence!